-Oncolytics is currently focused on immunotherapy combinations, including our studies with Bavencio®, Keytruda®, Opdivo® and Tecentriq®.
+Oncolytics is currently focused on immunotherapy combinations, including our studies with Bavencio®, Keytruda®, Opdivo®, Tecentriq®, and Retifanlimab.

 Cancers grow in our bodies because our immune systems do not recognize these tumors as foreign or as a threat.
 They do this by applying the brakes to our immune systems – notably T cells – through receptors called checkpoints.
 Immunotherapies, including checkpoint inhibitors, help our immune systems to recognize and kill cancer.
 Instead of attacking the tumor directly, checkpoint inhibitors work to prevent tumors from suppressing our immune systems.
 For some patients the effects are profound, but as low as 1-in-5 patients will respond to checkpoint blockade depending on the indication.
 Responses are limited by when tumors do not have the key elements required for checkpoint blockade: